fangwei123456/spikingjelly/docs/source/clock_driven_en/11_cext_neuron_with_lbl.rst

 .. image:: ../_static/tutorials/clock_driven/11_cext_neuron_with_lbl/exe_time_fb.*
     :width: 100%

-It can be found that neurons in ``spikingjelly.cext.neuron`` are faster than naive PyTorch neuron.
+It can be found that cupy backend is much faster than naive pytorch backend.

 Accelerate Deep SNNs
 -----------------------